antistoopmode/antistoopmode.github.io/docs/mechanics/stats.md

 - IS THERE A MIN DURATION? -->

 ### (Incoming) Freeze Duration
 Reduces the time of being frozen.

-There are currently two sources on items for this stat:
-- Half Freeze Duration
-- Cannot be Frozen
+There are two stats that affect the incoming freeze duration "Half Freeze Duration" and "Cannot be Frozen".

 <!--- TODO:
 - DO 2x items with "stat_half_freeze_duration" do the same thing as "stat_cannot_be_frozen"?? -->